captainzero93/Protect-Images-from-AI-PixelGuard/README.md

 3. The tool will check if the image contains protection information, if it has been tampered with, and how long ago it was protected.

 ## How It Works
-The Advanced Image Protector uses several techniques to protect images:
+PixelGuard AI uses several techniques to protect images:
 1. **DCT Watermarking**: Embeds a watermark in the frequency domain of the blue channel.
 2. **Wavelet-based Watermarking**: Embeds a watermark in the wavelet domain of the green channel.
 3. **Fourier Transform Watermarking**: Applies a watermark in the frequency domain of the red channel.
 4. **Adversarial Perturbation**: Adds minor perturbations to the image that are designed to confuse AI models.
 5. **Color Jittering**: Randomly adjusts brightness, contrast, and saturation to add another layer of protection.
+6. **Invisible QR Code**: Embeds an invisible QR code containing image information.
+7. **Steganography**: Hides additional protection data within the image itself.
-6. **Digital Signature**: Signs the entire image to detect any tampering.
+8. **Digital Signature**: Signs the entire image to detect any tampering.
-7. **Hash Verification**: Uses a hash to quickly check if the image has been altered.
+9. **Hash Verification**: Uses both a cryptographic hash and a perceptual hash to check if the image has been altered.
-8. **Timestamp Verification**: Checks when the image was protected and suggests re-protection if it's too old.
+10. **Timestamp Verification**: Checks when the image was protected and suggests re-protection if it's too old.

 These techniques work together to create multiple layers of protection that are extremely difficult for AI training algorithms to remove or ignore, while remaining imperceptible to human viewers.